-We have adopted a Code of Business Conduct and Ethics that applies to all of our Board members, officers and employees.
-We have also adopted a Code of Business Conduct and Ethics for Senior Operational and Financial Leadership, applicable to our CEO and senior financial officers.
-Both codes are available on the Company's website at www.harmonicinc.com in the Corporate Governance section of the Investor Relations page.
-Any amendments or waivers of either code pertaining to a member of our Board or one of our executive officers will be disclosed on our website at the above-referenced address.
+We have adopted a Code of Business Conduct and Ethics that applies to all of our Board members, officers and employees, which is available on the Company's website at www.harmonicinc.com in the Corporate Governance section of the Investor Relations page.
+Any amendments or waivers of the code pertaining to a member of our Board or one of our executive officers will be disclosed on our website at the above-referenced address.